Will a Government Shutdown Impact College Students?

 “Typically, institutions of higher education do not feel many negative effects from a short-term government shutdown,” ACE wrote.
 “The impact of a shutdown on higher education depends on a variety of circumstances.
 Timing, for example, is a key variable.”

-ACE added that there may be some delays in processing benefits for veteran students.
-However, the period for certifying GI Bill benefits generally starts in August, so a shutdown beginning in March should have minimal impact.
+ACE has said that there may be some delays in processing benefits for veteran students.
+However, the period for certifying GI Bill benefits generally starts in August.

 International students may also be impacted.
-ACE stated that the U.S. Department of Homeland Security may not process applications for changes in status during a shutdown, so some visa applications may not be reviewed.
+ACE has said that the U.S. Department of Homeland Security may not process applications for changes in status during a shutdown, so some visa applications may not be reviewed.